Orange-OpenSource/a11y-guidelines/src/en/articles/watch-february-march-2026.md

 Finally, a more understandable version of WCAG, to be used without moderation: https://robertjmccaffery.com/fucking-wcag.

-The WebAim Million 2026 study has just been published, and it's getting worse and worse: https://webaim.org/projects/million/.
+The WebAIM Million 2026 study has just been published, and it's getting worse and worse: https://webaim.org/projects/million/.

 We can only observe that things are changing around AI and a11y.
 Between snake oil salesmen and genuine experts trying things out, not everything is worth taking.
 Let's things settle; perhaps something good will come of it...